SalGouda/SalGouda/README.md

 - 👋 Hi, I’m @salmagouda
-- 👀 I’m interested in Data, Statistics, Programming, Data Engineering, ML Engineering
+- 👀 I’m interested in Data, Statistics, Programming, Data Engineering, Analytics and ML Engineering.
 - 🌱 I’m currently learning Data Engineering
 - 💞️ I’m looking to collaborate on Bussiness and Research Projects
 - 📫 How to reach me?
 [LinkedIn](https://www.linkedin.com/in/salmagouda/)